Does Medical Marijuana Hold Promise for Dementia Patients?

 Medical Marijuana Provides Hope to Dementia Researchers and Patients

 Many times I watched helplessly as my mother who was diagnosed with dementia was administered psychotropic drugs to control her agitation.
 I advocated for her constantly but you can’t as a layperson argue with a physician about the best treatments.
-You don’t understand the disease.
-You don’t recognize the person exhibiting the behavior and you have to resign yourself to respecting the need to control aggression.
-Then you notice tardive dyskinesia.
+You don’t understand the disease or recognize the person exhibiting the behavior.
+So you resign yourself to respecting the need to control behaviors.
+Then comes tardive dyskinesia, one of the side effects of psychotropic drugging.
 I often wondered why something less harmful could not be implemented.
-Thankfully, now, new research is asking does marijuana hold promise for Alzheimer’s and Dementia patients, and how?
+Thankfully, new research is asking if marijuana holds promise for Alzheimer’s and dementia patients, and if so, how?

 The aggressive behaviors so often associated with dementia can be challenging.
 Families are forced to face the difficult decision of whether psychotropic drugs are a good fit for someone they love.
 While these drugs can play a role in managing aggressive behaviors, they can also decrease a patient’s quality of life.
-Is it preferable for a loved one to be calm and unaware of their environment, or should they be fully aware but anxious, stressed, and agitated because of their condition?
+Is it preferable for a loved one to be calm and unaware of their environment?
+Or should they be fully aware but anxious, stressed, and agitated because of their condition?
 And, do these drugs actually work?
+From my own experience, I would say they do not.

-Unfortunately, most LTC homes in North America opt to medicate residents rather than address the reasons for their frustration and agitation.
-It’s all about the convenience of the institution taking precedence over what might be in the best interests of the resident.
+Unfortunately, most LTC homes in North America opt to medicate residents instead of addressing reasons for their frustration and agitation.
+The convenience of the institution takes precedence over what might be in the best interests of the resident.

 Is Marijuana the Effective and Humane Solution to Dealing with Dementia?